yogthos/yuggoth/README.md

  alt="Yuggoth logo" title="a strange dark orb" align="right" width="200" height="200"/>

 >"Yuggoth... is a strange dark orb at the very rim of our solar system...
->There are mighty cities on Yuggoth���great tiers of terraced towers built of black stone...
+>There are mighty cities on Yuggoth-great tiers of terraced towers built of black stone...
 >The sun shines there no brighter than a star, but the beings need no light.
 >They have other subtler senses, and put no windows in their great houses and temples..."

-> ��� H. P. Lovecraft, &quot;The Whisperer in Darkness&quot;
+> - H. P. Lovecraft, &quot;The Whisperer in Darkness&quot;

 Yuggoth is a blog engine which powers my site at http://yogthos.net